JetChung/JetChung.github.io/_posts/2020-10-15-cantor-set-problems.markdown

 layout: post
 title:  "Rational dependence of Cantor sets"
 date:   2020-10-15 17:41:15 -0400
-categories: real-analysis
+categories: real-analysis cantor-set
 ---
-More Bergelson problems.
+Can a positive measure Cantor set be rationally independent?
+Can any Cantor set be rationally independent?

 **Problem 1:** Prove that if \\(K \in [0,1]\\) is a Cantor set of positive measure, then \\(K\\) cannot be rationally independent.